dorawyy/cpen321-w24-CarbonWise/documentation/M3_Requirements_and_Design.md

             - **Description**: Users can send a friend request by entering a friend's unique friend code.
             - **Primary actor(s)**: User
             - **Main success scenario**:
-                1. User navigates to the friends tab.
+                1. User navigates to the friends tab, and opens the add friends menu.
                 2. User enters the friend’s unique friend code and sends the friend request.
                 3. The system updates the recipient's list of incoming friend requests.
                 4. The system sends a friend request notification to the recipient.